These vegan lemon bars are super creamy, cashew-based, and are no-bake! They’re full of lemon flavor, are maple-sweetened and are also paleo.

-These pictures and the video don’t do the bars justice.
+The pictures and the video don’t do these bars justice.
 At all.
 They’re really so much better than they look!

-Also be sure to use light maple syrup!
-While my bars didn’t taste maple-y, I’m guessing yours will if you use a darker grade maple syrup.
+A note on the sweetener – be sure to use light maple syrup!
+While my bars didn’t taste anything like maple syrup, I’m guessing yours will if you use a darker grade maple syrup.

 I first made these paleo lemon bars with raw unsalted cashews.
 If you want to make raw lemon bars, go ahead and use raw cashews and untoasted coconut.